MauricioKruijer/Droopy/README.md

 Droopy: easy file receiving
 ======
 Mini Web server that let others upload files to your computer

 #How to use it?
-_Note: [[http://www.techkings.org/general-pc-chat/34104-droopy-tutorial.html](A tutorial on how to set up Droopy on Windows) was very kindly written by Ronan.
+_Note: [A tutorial on how to set up Droopy on Windows](http://www.techkings.org/general-pc-chat/34104-droopy-tutorial.html) was very kindly written by Ronan.
 The rest of this section focuses on Linux and MacOSX._

 Droopy is a command-line program.
-I'll suppose you’ve downloaded and saved the file in '''~/bin/'''.
+I'll suppose you’ve downloaded and saved the file in ```~/bin/```.
 Go to the directory where you want the uploaded files to be stored, for example:

 ```
 mkdir ~/uploads